Clitheroe Interchange

 Clitheroe Interchange is the main transport interchange in the market town of Clitheroe and the Ribble Valley district in Lancashire, England.
 It consists of several bus stops, Clitheroe railway station and a coach parking space.
 It is operated and maintained by Lancashire County Council.
 All trains are run by Northern.
-The ticket and information office permanently closed on February 5, 2020 due to a loss in funding.
+The ticket and information office permanently closed on 5 February 2020 due to a loss in funding.

 Location

-The interchange is located in the southern half of Clitheroe, near the town centre.
+The interchange is located in the north west of Clitheroe, near the town centre.
 It is near the Platform Gallery, Maxwell's restaurant, Dawsons department store, the Inn at the Station and Booths supermarket.